1 Name of Medicine

 When a suitable vein is inaccessible, suxamethonium may occasionally be given by intramuscular injection.
 A suggested i.m. dose for adults and children may be up to 2.5 mg/kg but the total dose should not exceed 150 mg.

-Patients with a personal or familial history of malignant hyperthermia, genetically determined disorders of pseudocholinesterase, myopathies associated with elevated creatinine phosphokinase (CPK) values, Duchenne's muscular dystrophy, known hypersensitivity to suxamethonium, severe hyperkalaemia, acute narrow-angle glaucoma, and the presence of penetrating eye injuries (suxamethonium may cause a slight, transient increase in intraocular pressure).
+Suxamethonium is contraindicated in patients with myopathies associated with elevated creatinine phosphokinase (CPK) values, Duchenne's muscular dystrophy (increased risk of malignant hyperthermia, ventricular dysrhythmias and cardiac arrest secondary to acute rhabdomyolysis with hyperkalaemia), known hypersensitivity to suxamethonium or any excipients listed, see Section 6.1 List of Excipients, severe hyperkalaemia, acute narrow-angle glaucoma, and the presence of penetrating eye injuries (suxamethonium may cause a slight, transient increase in intraocular pressure).

 It is also contraindicated in patients after the acute phase of injury following major burns, or multiple trauma, renal impairment with a raised plasma-potassium concentration, or in those with extensive muscle degeneration such as recent paraplegia and severe long-lasting sepsis because such patients may become severely hyperkalaemic when given suxamethonium, resulting in cardiac arrhythmia or arrest.